Palestine, Texas: Local government

-According to the city's 2016 audited Annual Financial Report, the city's general fund had $13.1 million in revenues, $14.6 million in expenditures, $3.1 million in total assets, $0.4 million in total liabilities, and $6.7 million in cash in investments across all funds.
+According to the city's 2016 audited Annual Financial Report, the city's general fund had $13.1 million in revenues, $14.6 million in expenditures, $3.1 million in total assets, $0.4 million in total liabilities, and $6.7 million in cash and investments across all funds.
 In addition to the city's general fund, the water treatment plant provides potable water to residents.
 It operates 24 hours per day, 7 days per week, treating and pumping an average of 3 million gallons of water per day between Lake Palestine and city residents.
 The water-distribution system employs 26 lift stations and about 275 miles of water lines; wastewater involves roughly 250 miles of sanitary sewer lines.

 The current Anderson County Courthouse in Palestine is the fourth building to serve this purpose.
 C. H. Page and Brothers designed this Renaissance Revival brick courthouse, which opened in 1914.
 Located in downtown Palestine between Fannin and Dechard Streets, it was remodeled in the 1980s.